 As one of Japan’s largest and most progressive cities, Fukuoka has a lot to offer.
-Located in the north of Kyushu island, the city has the fantastic location right on the water.
+Located in the north of Kyushu island, the city has a fantastic location right on the water.
 Thanks to that, several canals run through the city, creating a lovely atmosphere.

 Fukuoka Castle, also known as Maizuru Castle and Seki Castle, is a castle that once spanned an area of 47,000 square meters.
-Today, only ruins and a small fraction of the original castle remain.
+Today only ruins and a small fraction of the original castle remain.

 The part that remains is still impressive to see thanks to its location high on a rock bed overlooking the Naka River.